Yoga For Hockey Players:

-According to yoga instructor Kelly the Washington Capitals, for athletes the biggest impacts that yoga makes is structural efficiency, stability, range of motion, as well as building physical and mental resilience.
+According to yoga instructor Kelly with the Washington Capitals, for athletes, yoga can be helpful for several reasons.
+For example, structural efficiency, stability, range of motion, as well as building physical and mental resilience.

 Yoga Sequence for Hockey Players

-A great place to start when building your yoga sequence tailored explicitly to hockey player's and other athletes needs, is the warrior pose II.
-Believed to increase stamina, this pose isreminiscent of a standard lunge and works to strengthen several key areas of the body.
+A great place to start when building your yoga sequence tailored explicitly to hockey player’s and other athletes needs, is Warrior pose II.
+Believed to increase stamina, this pose is reminiscent of a standard lunge and works to strengthen several key areas of the body.

-To get the full effect of this pose, and enhance both physical and mental aspects of your physiology, perform this posture while being very mindful of keeping a correct posture and purposeful breathing patterns.
+Many of these poses have the capability of aiding in the enhancement of your physiology, both physically and mentally.
+Above all, perform this posture while being mindful of keeping a correct posture and purposeful breathing patterns.

-1. It is cohesive to transition into this position after a pose like the mountain pose.
+1. It is cohesive to transition into this position after Mountain pose.
 Begin by spreading your feet farther then shoulder width apart (roughly 4 feet).

 2. Both arms should be raised into the air, parallel to the floor.
 Your palms should be down, almost attempting to stretch the fingertips and reach as far as you can in each direction.